Transversal factors and spanning trees: Proof sketch and preliminaries

 \section{Proof sketch and preliminaries}

 For convenience, we will use colour terminology for the rest of the paper.
 Given a graph collection $\fG=(G_1,\ldots,G_m)$, we consider each graph $G_i$ to have a colour $i$.
-Given a subgraph $H\subset \cup_{i\in [m]}G_i$, we allow each edge $e\in E(H)$ to have the colour $i$ if $e\in E(G_i)$.
-Therefore, we seek factors and spanning trees for which we can give each edge a different colour, which then corresponds to a transversal subgraph.
-As often in the area of edge colourings, we say $H$ is \emph{rainbow} if we have given each edge a different colour.
+Given a subgraph $H\subset \cup_{i\in [m]}G_i$, we allow each edge $e\in E(H)$ to be assigned the colour $i$ if $e\in E(G_i)$.
+Then, $H$ is a transversal if each edge can be assigned a different colour.
+As often in the area of edge colourings, we call graphs with a different colour for each edge \emph{rainbow}.
 When we say $H\subset \cup_{i\in [m]}G_i$ is \textit{uncoloured}, we are simply highlighting that we have not yet assigned a colouring to $H$.